aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 ### Add buttons to the homepage

 To trigger user authorization, you will need action buttons.
-Add the following code to *src/app/pages/home/home.page.html* to render buttons in the homepage:
+Replace  *src/app/pages/home/home.page.html* with the following code to render buttons in the homepage:

 ```html
 <ion-header>